terraform-aws-modules/terraform-aws-eks/docs/UPGRADE-19.0.md

    - `provision_on_outpost`for Outposts support
    - `outpost_config` for Outposts support
    - `cluster_addons_timeouts` for setting a common set of timeouts for all addons (unless a specific value is provided within the addon configuration)
+   - `service_ipv6_cidr` for setting the IPv6 CIDR block for the Kubernetes service addresses

    - Self managed node groups:
      - N/A